bakiba/cs50w/README.md

 ![!ClientView](images/2022-11-27-10-57-27.png)

 ## Responsive
-Web application is mobile friendly with responsive design
+Web application is mobile friendly with responsive design.

 ![!Mobile view](images/2022-11-27-11-14-57.png)

 ## File content description
-Description of contents of files created for this project (excluding standard Django files like models, views and urls.)
+Description of contents of files created for this project (excluding standard Django files like models, views and urls).

-- forms.py - definition for CBV Forms used by the project
+- forms.py - definition for CBV Forms used by the project.
-- storage.py - customized file handling function for Django storage class
+- storage.py - customized file handling function for Django storage class.
-- templatetags\app_filters.py - various filters used in the templates
+- templatetags\app_filters.py - various filters used in the templates.
-- templates\clientphotogallery - Django template  files, see below for description
+- templates\clientphotogallery - Django template  files, see below for description.

 **Client view templates**

-- clientgalleryauth.html - gallery view authentication page where client enters gallery password if set
+- clientgalleryauth.html - gallery view authentication page where client enters gallery password if set.
-- clientgalleryview.html - main client view for given gallery
+- clientgalleryview.html - main client view for given gallery.
-- clientlanding.html - simple view where client can provide gallery id to be taken to specific gallery view
+- clientlanding.html - simple view where client can provide gallery id to be taken to specific gallery view.

 **Photographer view templates**